brentley/ecsworkshop/content/secrets/04-code-review/cdk.md

 Finally, the ECS service stack is defined in `lib/ecs-fargate-stack.ts`

-The secrets are read from Secrets Manager and passed to our container task defintion via the `secrets` property.
-Each property is created with a specific environment variable which is readable from the application.
+The secrets are read from Secrets Manager and passed to our container task definition via the `secrets` property.
+{{% /expand%}}

+{{%expand "Review lib/ecs-fargate-stack.ts" %}}
 The ECS Fargate cluster application is created here using the `ecs-patterns` library of the CDK.
 This automatically creates the cluster from a given `containerImage` and sets up the code for a load balancer that is connected to the cluster and is public.

-### lib/ecs-fargate-stack.ts
 ```ts
 import { App, Stack, StackProps } from '@aws-cdk/core';
 import { Vpc } from "@aws-cdk/aws-ec2";